National Defence Training Association of Finland: Training

 In contrast to the refresher exercise of the Finnish Defence Forces, the military courses of the association may be participated not only by military reservists but also by non-reservist men and women.
 These persons may serve in non-combat duties.
 All persons serving in a military course ordered by the Defence Forces and organized by the National Defence Training Association are subject to military criminal law during the duration of the course.

 The courses where weapons or other Defence Forces equipment are not used are less military in nature, although even they are meant to enhance the capabilities of participants to work in different areas of national defence.

+Equipment

+While the National Defence Training Association of Finland uses mostly equipment of its member organisations or the Finnish Defence Forces, the organisation also owns some weaponry for carrying out the training it provides.